The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Future Roadmap: The Promise of AI

-According to the authors of \cite{Future-Conf003}, edge computing, as described by the author [186], is regarded as the ideal ally for a wide range of applications for which conventional Cloud Computing is insufficient.
+According to the authors of \cite{Future-Conf003}, edge computing, as described in \cite{Future-Jour008}, can be considered as the ideal ally for a wide range of applications for which conventional Cloud Computing is insufficient.
 Combining the edge method with IoT sensors and the cloud would provide consumers with more freedom and options.
 The paper's themes provide a general open-source platform for intelligent IoT applications built on a shared backbone architecture consisting of three layers: IoT objects, edge devices, and cloud infrastructure.
-Next, in \cite{Future-Conf004}, provides research done to evaluate the application of machine learning regression approaches to forecasting the connection quality of communications performed by IoT nodes.
+Next, in \cite{Future-Conf004}, the scheme provides research done to evaluate the application of machine learning regression approaches to forecast the connection quality of communications performed by IoT nodes.
 Based on the node location, the suggested approach can estimate the connection quality of the most common cloud communication protocols, such as cellular, Wi-Fi, SigFox, and LoRaWAN.

 Furthermore, in JointRec~\cite{Future-Jour020} a deep learning-based collaborative cloud video recommendation platform is proposed.
 JointRec incorporates the JointCloud architecture with mobile IoT, allowing for federated training across remote cloud servers.
-In \cite{Future-Jour021}, proposes an adaptive dropout deep computation model (ADDCM) with crowdsourcing to the cloud for industrial IoT big data feature learning in this study.
+The authors of \cite{Future-Jour021}, propose an adaptive dropout deep computation model (ADDCM) with crowdsourcing to the cloud for industrial IoT big data feature learning.